Native Dogwoods: A Beginner’s Guide

 Other native dogwood species

-Besides these 10 species of native dogwood, there are two more including:
+Besides these nine species of native dogwood, here are three more:

 Have questions about planting, care, or choosing the right native dogwood?
 We’ve got you covered—explore the FAQs below to get started.